-29 Appendixes
+30 Appendixes

-29.1 Shortcuts
+30.1 Shortcuts

-29.1.1 Connection Panel
+30.1.1 Connection Panel

 Esc Closes the window.

 Ctrl+Enter Opens the Configuration Panel (main interface).

 Arrow keys The Up and Down arrow keys are used to select a VPN connection.

-Ctrl+O trl+O Opens the selected VPN connection.
+Ctrl+O Opens the selected VPN connection.

 Ctrl+W Closes the selected VPN connection.

-29.1.2 VPN configuration tree
+30.1.2 VPN configuration tree

+F2 Used to edit the name of the selected.
 Del Deletes a selected phase, following confirmation by the user.
-If the actual configuration is selected (root of the tree), the software asks whether a full reset of the configuration should be performed. · Ctrl+O Opens the corresponding VPN tunnel if a Child SA is selected.
+If the actual configuration is selected (root of the tree), the software asks whether a full reset of the configuration should be performed.
+Ctrl+O Opens the corresponding VPN tunnel if a Child SA is selected.
 Ctrl+W Closes the corresponding VPN tunnel if a Child SA is selected.
 Ctrl+C Copies the selected phase to the clipboard.
 Ctrl+V Pastes (adds) the phase that has previously been copied to the clipboard.
 Ctrl+N If the VPN configuration is selected, creates a new IKE Auth.
-If a IKE Auth is selected, creates a Child SA.
+If an IKE Auth is selected, creates a Child SA.
 Ctrl+S Saves the VPN configuration.

-29.1.3 Configuration Panel
+30.1.3 Configuration Panel

-Ctrl+Enter Switches to the Connection Panel .
-Ctrl+D Opens the Console window with VPN traces.
+Ctrl+Enter Switches to the Connection Panel.

+Ctrl+D Ctrl+D Opens the Console window with VPN traces.

 Ctrl+Alt+R Restarts the IKE service.

 Ctrl+Alt+T Enables trace mode (log generation).

 Ctrl+S Saves the VPN configuration.

-29.2 Administrator logs
+30.2 Audit logs